 An overgrown, slightly shaggy lawn can be a dead giveaway that no one’s home.
 Ask a neighbor or friend to mow your lawn and tend to any other landscaping tasks.
 It may seem like a small detail, but why not?
 It’s better to play it safe.

 6. Ask a neighbor to keep an eye out for any flyers, packages, and so on.

 Ask a trusted neighbor to look out for anything suspicious around your home.
 Advertisements stuck to the mailbox or flyers handing from the doorknob can indicate that there’s no one home to throw them away.
-You can stop your paper and your mail, but sometimes people come and leave annoying ads on the mailbox or on the driveway.
+You can stop your paper and your mail, but sometimes people come and leave ads on the mailbox or on the driveway.
 It’s not a bad idea to have someone looking out for your place.

 7. Put a hold on your mail.

 You may want to stop your mail while you’re away so that it’s not piling up and doesn’t turn into Mount Mail outside your house.
 Or if you’ve got someone coming over to check on your house or feed the cat, you can ask them to bring the mail in every day.

 Hmm…a pile of newspapers outside your house, dotting the driveway…That house looks like a good one to rob.